mozilla/ichnaea/docs/api/geosubmit2.rst

 There is an earlier :ref:`api_geosubmit` version one API, with a slightly different and less extensive field list.

-Geosubmit requests are submitted using a POST request with a JSON body:
+Geosubmit requests are submitted using a POST request with a JSON body.

+Here is an example body:

 .. code-block:: javascript